zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

 $$ \tag{33} \Gamma(u,v) = N - (N - \Gamma) = N - G_o = N -\frac{N_o}{\langle N_o, N \rangle}. $$

-This formula will give correct results even for negative values of the dot product, as well as non-unit normals \\(N_o\\) (just make sure not to divide by 0).
+This formula will give correct results even for negative values of the dot product, as well as non-unit normals (or gradients) \\(N_o\\).
 It is also independent from the surface parametrization -- the way we compute texture coordinates does not matter.

 #### 4. Planar Mapping

 One of the alternatives to UV-mapping is to obtain texture coordinates by projecting the mesh onto a plane.
-We will consider two types of normals stored within the normal map -- already perturbed (e.g. object-space) normals and tangent-space normals.
+Typically, the normals are stored in one of the three spaces: object space, plane space (spanned by the principal axes of the plane and their normalized cross product), or tangent space.

-The solution for already perturbed normals is given in the previous section.
-Normals can be in any (not just object) space, as long as both \\(N\\) and \\(N_o\\) are represented with respect to the same frame; due to the independence from the surface parametrization, everything just works.
+The solution for the already perturbed (e.g. object-space or plane-space) normals is given in the previous section.
+Normals can be in any space, as long as both \\(N\\) and \\(N_o\\) are represented with respect to the same frame; due to the independence from the surface parametrization, everything just works.
+The only subtlety is accounting for tiling of the plane-space normals, which can be achieved as per equation (12).

 Let's find a solution for tangent-space normals.
 Without loss of generality, let's consider the X-Y plane for planar mapping.
 Our surface \\(S\\) then becomes a height map w.r.t. this plane (we assume that this is a suitable parametrization for the particular surface):